Leomrlin/Morphoses/README.md

     - Use the helper script `install_mimalloc.sh` to install mimalloc.
     - Update the LD_PRELOAD enviroment variable as specified by install_mimalloc.sh script.

-**Important: GraphBolt requires mimalloc to function correctly and efficiently.**
+**Important: Morphoses requires mimalloc to function correctly and efficiently.**

 ### 2.3 Compiling and Running the Application